JonnyRa/vim-stackThoseErrorsOfHs/README.md

 this will make a link to `read-errors` in `~/.local/bin`

 ## sourcing some bash
-aside from all of the above you also need to source `watchStuff.sh` this adds a couple of bash functions one called `setup-watches` which watches logs in .stack-work folders in the current directory and another called clear-logschanged which truncates the file.
-This is useful as using rm will break the watch mechanism and you'll have to start it again.
+aside from all of the above you also need to source `watchStuff.sh`.
+This adds a couple of bash functions:

+* `setup-watches` which watches logs in .stack-work folders in the current directory and another called
+* `clear-logschanged` which truncates the file.
+This is useful as using `rm logschanged` will break the watch mechanism and you'll have to start it again.

 you should add a line like this to your .profile/.bashrc/whatever you use: